 11. Determination of the number of Board members

-Total fees to the Board of Directors of SEK 1,630,000, unchanged from last year, to be distributed as follows: SEK 500,000 to the Chairman of the Board of Directors, SEK 380,000 to the Vice Chairman of the Board of Directors, and SEK 250,000 to each of the other Board members appointed by the Annual General Meeting and not employed by the Company.
+Unchanged fees from last year to each Board member.
+Fees to be distributed as follows: SEK 500,000 to the Chairman of the Board of Directors, SEK 380,000 to the Vice Chairman of the Board of Directors, and SEK 250,000 to each of the other Board members appointed by the Annual General Meeting and not employed by the Company.
+Total fees to the Board of Directors of SEK 1,880,000.

 No fees are payable for committee work.
 Based upon individual agreement with Addtech AB, a Board fee may be invoiced by a company wholly owned by the director.
 If this is done, the fee shall be increased by an amount corresponding to the social security charges and value-added tax.